Dr Andrew James Luxton-Reilly

-Andrew Luxton-Reilly is a Senior Lecturer in the Department of Computer Science at The University of Auckland.
-He completed a BA and MA(Hons) in Philosophy, focusing on the philosophy of mind and language.
-He also completed a BSc in Computer Science, and a PhD in the field of Computer Science Education.
-He has worked in the Department of Computer Science since 1995.
+I am an Associate Professor in the Department of Computer Science at The University of Auckland.
+After completing a BA and MA(Hons) in Philosophy, focusing on the philosophy of mind and language, I completed a BSc in Computer Science, and a PhD in the field of Computer Science Education.
+I have worked in the Department of Computer Science since 1995.

 Research | Current

-Andrew conducts research in Computer Science Education, focused on techniques and technologies that support the development of learning communities.
-He is also interested in research on how novice programmers can be most effectively supported in their learning, how to teach computing effectively at schools, game-based learning of computing concepts, how to teach debugging, automated assessment, and gender and diversity in Computer Science.
+I conduct research in Computer Science Education, focused on techniques and technologies that support the development of learning communities.
+I am also interested in research on how novice programmers can be most effectively supported in their learning, how to teach computing effectively at schools, game-based learning of computing concepts, how to teach debugging, automated assessment, and gender and diversity in Computer Science.

 Teaching | Current

 Andrew has primarily taught first year courses.
 He has previously taught:

 - COMPSCI 105 – Principles of Computer Science

 - COMPSCI 111 – Introduction to Practical Computing